Doctoral Off-campus Research Policy and Procedures

 Right of review

-45. A candidate subject to the PhD Statute that came into effect on 1 October 2020 or who commenced a named doctorate after 1 January 2022 may, within two weeks of notification of the decision, request review of a decision as to an application for off-campus research.
-Upon request, the School of Graduate Studies will advise the candidate as to the decision-making party and the candidate will direct their appeal in accordance with the following:
+45. A candidate subject to the PhD Statute that came into effect on 1 October 2020 or who commenced a named doctorate after 1 January 2022 may, within two weeks of notification of the decision, request review of a decision as to off-campus research, except decisions under clause 7a above.
+Upon request, the School of Graduate Studies will advise the candidate as to the decision-maker, and the candidate will direct their appeal in accordance with the following:

 a) Where the decision was made by the supervisor as delegate of the Board of Graduate Studies, the review will be conducted by the Academic Head who will make the final decision.